TandonDevOps/IndraABM/tutorial/tutorial document.md

 # Script

-> This file is served as a script of tutorial video and can also be organized as a documentation on how to
-> create a new model for new developers
+> This file is served as a detailed documentation on how to create a new model for new developers

 ## The main procedure of creating a new model